jonathancraddock/serafin-lesen-verboten/README.md

 Pages marked ***new re-scan*** have been scanned in a higher resolution, OCR'd with Image Scan OCR, and translated by ChatGPT with the prompt: "Please translate the following in the style of the 1970's edition of Beebo and the Funny Machine."

-#### Page 1 (*new re-scan*)
+#### Page 1 (*new-new re-scan of book from Amazon Germany*)

-Serafin and Plum were drifting lazily through the sky in their balloon when, quite unexpectedly, a thunderstorm rolled in.
-“Hold on tight!” shouted Serafin, but by then, it was already too late.
-A gust of wind had sent Plum tumbling right over the side!
-Horrified and utterly disbelieving, Serafin stared down into the depths.
-But—oh, wonder!
-There was Plum, dangling from the balloon's anchor by his sweater.
+Serafin and Plum were drifting leisurely through the sky in their balloon when suddenly a storm broke out.
+“Hold on to something!” shouted Serafin—but it was already too late.
+A gust of wind had simply blown Plum overboard!
+Serafin stared down in shock and disbelief.
+But lo and behold—there was Plum, dangling below, his sweater caught on the balloon’s anchor.

 “Help, Serafin!”
 Plum cried.
-“The sweater's tearing!”
+“The sweater’s going to tear!”

-“Hang on to the anchor!
+“Hold on to the anchor!
 I’ll pull you up!”

-Now, that was easier said than done.
-Serafin nearly wrenched his arm out of its socket trying to haul Plum back into the basket.
-Finally, with great effort, Plum was safe once more.
-The wind still shook the ropes violently, as if it meant to tear the balloon into a thousand pieces, but little by little, the storm began to subside.
-The two friends were about to breathe a sigh of relief when they noticed something new—and alarming.
-The storm had torn gaping holes in the balloon, and now they were plummeting rapidly toward the ground.
+That was easier said than done.
+Serafin nearly dislocated his arm trying to haul Plum back up, but at last, Plum was safely in the basket again.
+The wind still tugged violently at the ropes, as if it meant to rip the balloon to shreds, but gradually the storm began to subside.

+The two friends were just beginning to breathe a sigh of relief when they noticed a new danger.
+The storm had torn holes in the balloon, and now they were rapidly sinking.

 “Oh no, we’re falling!”

-“Where are we?”
+“Where are we, anyway?”

-“No idea, but there's a village down there, with lots of fields.
-We’re headed straight for it… Brace yourself, we’re already there!”
+“No idea—but down there’s a village with lots of meadows.
+We’re heading straight for it… Watch out, we’re already—!”

-And in the very next moment, Serafin and Plum, along with the basket and balloon, found themselves hanging precariously from the top of the church steeple.
+And in the very next moment, Serafin and Plum, along with their basket and balloon, were hanging from the tip of the church steeple.

 #### Page 1